moodle/devdocs/docs/apis/subsystems/form/usage/index.md

     redirect($nexturl);
 }

-// If the formw as not cancelled, and data was not submitted, then display the form. echo $OUTPUT->header();
+// If the form was not cancelled, and data was not submitted, then display the form. echo $OUTPUT->header();
 $mform->display();
 echo $OUTPUT->footer();